Corrective lens: Trivex

 Trivex was invented by Edwin C. Slagel and patented in September 1998.

 Trivex was developed in 2001 by PPG Industries for the military as transparent armor.
 With Hoya Corporation and Younger Optics, PPG announced the availability of Trivex for the optical industry in 2001.
 Trivex is a urethane-based pre-polymer.
 PPG named the material Trivex because of its three main performance properties: Superior optics, ultra lightweight, and extreme strength.

-Trivex is a relative newcomer that possesses the UV-blocking properties and shatter resistance of polycarbonate while at the same time offering far superior optical quality (i.e., higher Abbe number) and a slightly lower density.
+Trivex possesses the UV-blocking properties and shatter resistance of polycarbonate while at the same time offering far superior optical quality (i.e., higher Abbe number) and a slightly lower density.
 Its lower refractive index of n_{d} = 1.532 vs. polycarbonate's 1.586 may result in slightly thicker lenses depending upon the prescription.
 Along with polycarbonate and the various high-index plastics, Trivex is a lab favorite for use in rimless frames, owing to the ease with which it can be drilled and its resistance to cracking around the drill holes.
 One other advantage that Trivex has over polycarbonate is that it can be tinted.